Master of Arts in Counseling Ministries

 Life is sacred, and human problems are complex.
 Transformation requires wisdom, love and hope.
 That's why we offer a counseling degree with real meaning.

-In earning an MA in counseling ministies from MTSO, you will develop knowledge of major theories of counseling and psychotherapy.
-Beyond that, you’ll learn to integrate psychological and behavioral sciences with wisdom from religious tradition.
+MTSO's MA in Counseling Ministries program is dedicated to equipping pastoral and professional counselors with knowledge and skills, broad theological foundations, and psychological and behavioral-sciences grounding.
+With an MTSO counseling degree, you'll be well prepared to help individuals, families, and communities find meaning, healing, transformation and growth.
+You will develop knowledge of major theories of counseling and psychotherapy.
+Beyond that, you'll learn to integrate psychological and behavioral sciences with wisdom from religious tradition.

 Talk with an admissions counselor about MTSO and the MACM degree.
 Email or call 800-333-6876.